Ezequiel Schelotto: Cesena (loan)

 In June 2009, Schelotto was signed by Serie A side Atalanta on a co-ownership deal for €250,000 and, in July 2009, he was instantly loaned back to his previous club, Cesena.
-During the 2009–10 Serie B campaign, Schelotto made 40 league appearances for the side, scoring six goals.
+During the 2009–10 Serie B campaign, Schelotto made 40 league appearances, scoring six goals.
 Of his 40 matches, 33 of them were from the starting XI.
-He earned just €82,750 in 2009–10 season.
+He earned just €82,750 in the 2009–10 season.

 On 24 June 2010, Schelotto was signed outright by Atalanta for an additional €2.5 million fee, which were just relegated to the Serie B following an 18th-place finish during the 2009–10 Serie A, whilst Cesena earned their second consecutive promotion as the club earned promotion to the top flight following a top three Serie B finish.
 Following his purchase, the player was again loaned back to the Emilia-Romagna-based club, along with veteran midfielder Fabio Caserta and central defender Maximiliano Pellegrino.
 Schelotto wage was also increased significantly.
-As he left the club in January 2011, he earned €268,333.31 from Cesena for the first 7 months of 2010–11 season.
+As he left the club in January 2011, he earned €268,333.31 from Cesena for the first seven months of the 2010–11 season.

 Schelotto had a bitter Serie A season with Cesena, one in which the team started brightly, even topping the league table by round three, but then endured a landslide that saw the team drop to 18th place and into the relegation places by November.
-He lost his starting place on 24 October as the coach used Luis Jiménez as a new supportive striker in the three forward formation.
+He lost his starting place on 24 October as the coach used Luis Jiménez as a new supportive striker in the three-forward formation.
 Since then, he only made four starts to replace Giuseppe Colucci (who was injured) and Stephen Appiah (twice), respectively, as one of the midfielders.
 His last start – and last match – with Cesena was on 23 January 2011, a match where Cesena fielded an inferior squad against Milan where the three forwards, Schelotto, Igor Budan, and Dominique Malonga, were not regular starters.

 During the first half of the 2010–11 campaign, Schelotto made 17 league appearances with one goal.
 On 31 January 2011, he was transferred to Serie A side Catania on loan.

 Catania (loan)

-On 31 January 2011, Schelotto transferred to Catania in Sicily, on loan from Atalanta.
-In his transfer deal, Catania were sold the option to sign the player on a co-ownership basis at the conclusion of the current campaign.
+On 31 January 2011, Schelotto transferred to Catania in Sicily on loan from Atalanta.
+In his transfer deal, Catania also received the option to sign the player on a co-ownership basis by the end of the ongoing season.
 Schelotto started his first match for the Sicilians on 6 February 2011, a match that Catania lost 1–0 away to Bologna, in part due to an early red card to defender Pablo Álvarez.